-Hoque (2017) says that IR is a new mechanism for corporate governance because governance is one of the 6 elements of capital in IR.
-Pavlopoulos et al. (2017) state that disclosure of IR is positively related to corporate governance.
+Hoque (2017) says that IR is a new mechanism 11 r corporate governance because governance is or 16 pf the 6 elements of capital in IR.
+Pavlopou 11 et al. (2017) state that disclosure of IR is positively related to corporate governance.
 Pavlopoulos et al. (2017) say that the higher the level of implementation of IR, the more effective corporate governance.
-This is because when a company implements IR, it means that the company also gives transparency and reliability priority to the quality of information disclosure for its stakeholders.
+This is because when a company implements IR, it means that the company also gives transparence and reliability priority to the quality of information disclosure for its stakeholders.
 Therefore, the implementation of IR has a positive impact on corporate governance.

-In the case of a family business, the "independence" of directors as part of corporate governance disappears, thereby reducing the positive relation with IR.
+In the case of a family business, the "independence" of directors as part of corporate gos rnance disappears, thereby reducing the positive relation with IR.
 Astuti (2015) says that the structure of company ownership is very important and influences the implementation of corporate governance because the ownership structure has the authority to control the company and reduce interest conflicts between management and stakeholders.
-Ho and Wong (2001) say that voluntary disclosure information (such as IR), is not needed in family businesses because family owners are usually involved in the day-to-day activities of the business and strongly monitor managers (Haalien and Huse, 2005).
-Therefore, the implementation of IR may not have a positive impact on corporate governance in the family businesse.
+Ho and Wong (2001) say that voluntary disclosus information (such as IR), is not needed in family businesses because family owners are usually involved in the day-to-day octivities of the business and strongly monitor managers (Haalien and Huse, 2005).
+Therefore, the implementation of IR may not live a positive impact on corporate governance.
+This study wants to examine whether the implementation of IR also has a positive impact on corporate governance in the family business.